-- The Rapid Rehousing Transition Plan (RRTP) is a new planning framework for local authorities and their partners to transition to a rapid rehousing approach.
-The RRTP and the Housing First options seeks to offer appropriate support to those people who experience homelessness in Inverclyde and are likely to experience complex support needs including those affected by of the perpetrators of antisocial behaviour. - The use of short Scottish secure tenancy for antisocial behaviour (Short SST) by social landlords to encourage tenants or members of their household who repeatedly engage in antisocial behaviour, to stop the behaviour and sustain their tenancy, by removing some of their tenancy rights without the need for court action.
-Conversion of a full Scottish Secure Tenancy to a Short SST will allow perpetrators of anti-social behaviour to receive support that will assist them to change conduct which may allow them and members of their neighbourhood to sustain their tenancies long term.
+- use the Rapid Rehousing Transition Plan (RRTP) is a new planning framework for local authorities and their partners to transition to a rapid rehousing approach.
+The RRTP and the Housing First options seeks to offer appropriate support to those people who experience homelessness in Inverclyde and are likely to experience complex support needs including those affected by of the perpetrators of antisocial behaviour; and - Use the short Scottish secure tenancy for antisocial behaviour (Short SST) by social landlords to encourage tenants or members of their household who repeatedly engage in antisocial behaviour, to stop the behaviour and sustain their tenancy.
+This can be achieved by removing some tenancy rights without the need for court action.
+Conversion of a full Scottish Secure Tenancy to a Short SST will allow those responsible for of antisocial behaviour to receive support that will assist them to change conduct which may allow them and members of their neighbourhood to sustain their tenancies long term.

-Section Four: Assessment of Antisocial Behaviour in Inverclyde
+4. Assessment of Antisocial Behaviour in Inverclyde